-What I mean by that is, you don’t have to memorize everything anymore.
-You don’t need to remember which medications you can have milk with, or orange juice, or which you need to wait 2 hours after eating, or whatever crazy details we had to memorize in nursing school.
+You don’t have to memorize everything anymore.
+You don’t need to remember which medications you can have milk with, or orange juice, or which you need to wait two hours after eating, or whatever crazy details we had to memorize in nursing school.

-You will inevitably build an extensive knowledge base over the years that you will pull from rather than text resources.
+You will inevitably build an extensive knowledge base over the years that you will pull from rather than relying on text resources.
 But, in the beginning – cheat!
 Cheat to learn.

 - Look up all your medications before you administer them.